 Before you decide how to go about creating a calorie deficit, you need to calculate your calorie needs.

 To achieve a calorie deficit through diet, you need to cut your daily caloric intake further below the number of calories your body uses for energy.

 With a little math, you can figure out how many calories this means you should consume each day.

-Then, using the Harris-Benedict equation, determine how many additional calories you need to consume based on your lifestyle activities (such as exercise) and adjust accordingly according to whether weight loss or weight maintenance is desired (2).
+Then, using an activity factor, determine how many additional calories you need to consume based on your lifestyle activities (such as exercise) and adjust accordingly according to whether weight loss or weight maintenance is desired (2).